Configure Feeds¶

 To set the last updated field

-From the Sources tab, open the menu for a feed, and then select Edit.
+From the Sources page, open the menu for a feed, and then select Edit.
 The Feed Editor page opens.

 The last updated field is above the field list in the center of the page.

-Under Last Updated Field, choose how Amperity will determine priority: automatically generated, a field with an integer data type (typically a primary key), or a field with a datetime data type (often the same field to which the update-dt merge rules semantic tag is applied).
+Under Last Updated Field, choose how Amperity will determine priority: automatically generated, a field with an integer data type, or a field with a datetime data type (often the same field to which the update-dt merge rules semantic tag is applied).

 Click Activate